1. Crystal Meth

 Fortunately, treatment centers and professional interventionists are available that have experience with fighting meth addiction.

 Your first step?
 You’ll need to inquire about the type of coverage available to you through your insurer.
-Then, you can look for a rehab center and treatment facility that meets the certain criteria that addiction to meth requires.
+Then, you can look for a rehab center and treatment facility that meets the particular criteria that addiction to meth requires.

 Meth addiction is among the hardest addictions to beat.
 Between 30 days and 60 days is required to detox.
 Then, you’ll need extra time to tackle those underlying issues that resulted in your addiction.